lum1n0us/wasm-micro-runtime/README.md

 emsdk install latest
 emsdk activate latest
 ```
 add ```./emsdk_env.sh``` into the path to ease future use, or source it everytime.
 The Emscripten website provides other installation methods beyond Linux.

-(TODO) The user should copy the app-libs folder into project and include and build.

 You can write a simple ```test.c``` as the first sample.
 ``` C